Available for Interviews: Dr.Colleen Cira

 3. The best way to manage grief and loss is to recognize that what is happening and be kind, gentle, and patient with yourself.
 Here’s what you need to know:

-- A loss is cumulative, meaning that the current loss (of a partner, a job, etc) rips off the scabs of the other losses in our life.
+- A loss is cumulative, meaning that the current loss (of a partner, a job, etc.) rips off the scabs of the other losses in our life.
 So we’re not just dealing with whatever loss is most present for us, we’re also simultaneously dealing with all of the other losses and grief that we have experienced in our lives.
 This is tough stuff.

 - It is also important to acknowledge the grief that this brings up from your past.
 For instance, if you lost a partner or family member in the past, the loss of a job may cause you to think more about this past experience.
 Rather than push those feelings or memories away, it’s important to let them happen and talk with someone you trust about whatever is coming up for you.

-- The only way to “get over” grief and loss is to MOVE THROUGH it.
+4. The only way to “get over” grief and loss is to MOVE THROUGH it.
 Here are a few ways that you can do that:

 - Move your body as much as possible.
-Go to the gym, get out in nature and take a walk or go for a run.
+Go to the gym, get out in nature and take a walk, or go for a run.
 Exercise produces feel-good hormones that will give your mood a boost.

 - Seek support.
-If it’s difficult to function despite doing all of these things, you might need some extra support, which is perfectly Ok!
+If it’s difficult to function despite doing all of these things, you might need some extra support, which is perfectly okay!
 Find a grief support group or seek out an individual therapist.

-Available for Interviews: Dr. Colleen Cira
+Interview: Dr. Colleen Cira

-Dr. Colleen D. Cira, Psy.D. received both her Masters and Doctorate from the Illinois School of Professional Psychology and is a Licensed Clinical Psychologist and the Founder and Executive Director of Cira Center for Behavioral Health, PC a boutique group practice with locations in Chicago and Oak Park.
+Dr. Colleen Cira, Psy.D., received both her Masters and Doctorate from The Illinois School of Professional Psychology and is a Licensed Clinical Psychologist in the State of Illinois.
+She’s the Founder and Executive Director of Cira Center for Behavioral Health, PC, a boutique group practice specializing in Women and Trauma with locations in Chicago and Oak Park.

-Success In Media, Inc.
+Success in Media, Inc.